-As is the case, e.g., in Italy, where, following a partial transfer under the bank resolution framework, a residual entity shall be subject to compulsory administrative liquidation proceedings.
+127 As is the case, e.g., in Italy, where, following a partial transfer under the bank resolution framework, the residual entity must be subject to compulsory administrative liquidation proceedings.
 In some jurisdictions, the liquidation of a residual entity is governed by a distinct legal framework.

-- 42. The legal framework should clearly set out the grounds for opening bank liquidation proceedings, providing meaningful guidance to relevant decision-makers, in the interest of legal certainty and accountability.
-The way such grounds are formulated should leave sufficient margin for an assessment of the particular circumstances of each case. - 43.
-Beyond the traditional insolvency grounds of balance-sheet insolvency and cessation of payments, the grounds for opening bank liquidation proceedings should include forward-looking elements and not exclusively financial grounds that would justify the bank's exit from the market.
-In line with the FSB Key Attributes, the concept of non-viability should be a guiding principle. - 44.
-The grounds for opening bank liquidation proceedings should be aligned with the provisions of the legal framework relating to the revocation of the banking licence and the substantive and procedural relationship between the two types of proceedings should be clearly set out. - 45.
-In jurisdictions with a dual-track regime, the grounds for opening bank liquidation proceedings should be aligned with the non-viability triggers for resolution.
+- 42. Beyond the traditional insolvency grounds of balance-sheet insolvency and cessation of payments, the grounds for opening bank liquidation proceedings should include forward-looking elements and not exclusively financial grounds that would justify the bank's exit from the market.
+In line with the FSB Key Attributes, the concept of non-viability should be a guiding principle. - 43.
+The grounds for opening bank liquidation proceedings should be aligned with the provisions of the legal framework relating to the revocation of the banking licence, and the substantive and procedural relationship between the two types of proceedings should be clearly set out. - 44.
+In jurisdictions with a dual-track regime, the grounds for opening bank liquidation proceedings should be aligned with the non-viability conditions for resolution.
 The legal framework should enable the smooth liquidation of a residual entity of a bank under resolution, without imposing additional grounds.